 When motivational speaker Robin Sharma tweeted his inspirational phrase “don’t live the same year 75 times and call it a life,” that was strong writing.
 But when a quirky toilet paper brand tweeted “Charmin Ultra Strong’s washcloth-like texture is great for keeping your “driveway” clean this winter,” that was also strong writing!

 What do existentialism and butt jokes have in common?
 In these examples, quite a bit.
-Both tweets managed to generate quite a bit of attention for their respective brands — due largely to the fact that both utilized the following three characteristics of good writing:
+Both tweets managed to generate quite a bit of attention for their respective brands — due largely to the fact that both utilized the following three characteristics of good writing for social media content:

 1. GOOD WRITING IS UNIQUE AND ATTENTION CATCHING